Healthbridge Telehealth is by far the simplest telemedicine software solution for you to use

 Introducing Telehealth to your offering doesn’t need to be an overwhelming, inconvenient process.
 Follow our 5-point checklist to ensure a smooth implementation process that you can start benefiting from almost immediately.

 - Plan your Telehealth strategy: Before implementing any additional software, decide how you are going to use Telehealth in your practice.

-- Market the benefit of Telehealth to your patients: If you are implementing a Telehealth solution, you will want to tell your patients about it and encourage its uptake.
-This could include updating your website and social media accounts, but the most powerful way to market your offering is to make use of SMS and email to communicate directly with your patients.
-At this point you will have made sure that your Telehealth solution has integrated email and text messaging functionality.
+- Market the benefit of Telehealth to your patients: If you are implementing a Telehealth solution, you will want to tell your patients about it & encourage its uptake.
+This could include updating your website and social media accounts, but the most powerful way to market your offering is to make use of SMS & email to communicate directly with your patients.
+At this point you will have made sure that your Telehealth solution has integrated email & text messaging functionality.
 Make use of this tool to create awareness of your Telehealth option.

 Healthbridge is committed to helping doctors build their businesses and provide a complete, end-to-end medical practice software solution.
 We believe that integration at the software level is key to your success using telehealth.
-Easy to use and designed in collaboration with doctors, our solution has expanded to make Telehealth a reality in your practice.
+Easy-to-use & designed in collaboration with doctors, our solution has expanded to make Telehealth a reality in your practice.
 To find out more about Healthbridge Telehealth, click here.
 To request a call back, click here.

 Resources for you

 Running a practice isn't easy.
 Here are a few resources that we have compiled to help make the business side of your practice more manageable

 Table of Contents